Macular Degeneration (cont.)

 - Find a local Eye Doctor in your town

-What research is being done on macular degeneration?
+What is the prognosis for macular degeneration?

 Get breaking medical news.